SimonRuttmann/ClassReunionSoftware/Readme.md

 > - C++17-compatible compiler
 > - SQLite support
 >
-> Clone or download this repository, open the `.pro` file in Qt Creator, then build and run.
+> Clone or download this repository, run the `KTDVS.exe` file in the build folder.

 ---